anikpram/Deep-SLR/README.md

 is insensitive to motion errors and affords higher acceleration.
 The proposed scheme also incorporates image domain priors that are complementary, thus significantly improving the performance over that of SLR schemes.

 ## Implementation
 Tensorflow implementation of hybrid Deep-SLR (H-DSLR) network for undersampled Parallel MRI and single-channel Sparse MRI reconstruction.
 H-DSLR is a model-based deep learning approach that significantly reduces the computational complexity of Structured low-rank (SLR) algorithms.
-It employs both k-space and spatial domain priors.
+It employs both k-space and spatial domain priors.\
-The relevant papers are:
+The relevant papers are,\
 Pramanik, Aniket, Hemant Aggarwal, and Mathews Jacob.
 "Deep Generalization of Structured Low-Rank Algorithms (Deep-SLR).", arXiv preprint arXiv:1912.03433 (2020). https://ieeexplore.ieee.org/document/9159672